 Speed doesn’t come at the expense of storage space.
 While it’s easy to bump into the storage ceiling of a 32GB, 64GB, or even a 128GB USB flash drive, you’ll find there’s much more breathing room when dealing with terabytes of space, which is what the T5 offers.
 Whereas the first generation T1 topped out at 1TB, Samsung was able to double the maximum capacity of the T5 to 2TB, a result of upgrading from 32 to 48 stacked layers of V-NAND flash memory cells for a denser configuration.

 We like WD’s My Passport.
-It’s not as compact and fast as Samsung’s T5, and it can’t withstand armageddon like LaCie’s XtremKey, but at up to 4TB for $100, it offers the copious storage space at a good value.
-We also like that WD (aka Western Digital) fares well each time cloud backup provider Backblaze releases a hard drive reliability report.
+It’s not as compact or as fast as Samsung’s T5, and it can’t withstand an armageddon like LaCie’s XtremKey can, but at up to 4TB for $100, it offers copious storage space at a good value.
+We also like that Western Digital fares well each time cloud backup provider Backblaze releases a hard drive reliability report.

-The 4TB model measures 21.5mm x 81.5mm x 110mm (HxWxL) and weighs 250g.
-You probably wouldn’t want to try and jam one into a shirt pocket, but they’re about as portable as a smartphone, just a little chunkier.
-The 1TB Passport is slightly thinner and weighs 170g, if you don't need as much space.
+The 4TB model is compact and weighs just 250g.
+You probably wouldn’t want to try and jam one into a shirt pocket, but they’re almost as portable as a smartphone, just a little chunkier.
+The 1TB Passport is slightly thinner and weighs 170g if you don't need as much space.
 It is, undoubtedly, the minivan of external hard drives.
 No external power supply is needed to use WD’s drive—just plug in the USB cable and start backing up your files.
 You can also install WD’s backup software to automate the process.

 With 4TB of storage at your disposal, you can save: